parsonsmatt/command-pattern/5-refactoring-example.md

 So this is the same thing, but in Haskell.
 Haskell won't save you!
 You can write some pretty nasty code in Haskell, and it's only a little more inconvenenient than writing it in Ruby or PHP or whatever.

+# Issue Commands

+## Get Money

+Note:

+Alright, so instead of that initial code, we're going to decouple the construction of our plan with the execution.

 ```ruby